BorisNaydenov/BorisNaydenov/README.md

 :money_with_wings: But, I can sell you something that will drive progress for you and your organization.

-:gem: You can have actionable research on how to hire A-players only.
+:gem: You can have actionable research on how to Hire A-players only.

 :gem: Do not leave your growth behind.
 Click on the photo below.
 <br>